Customer success vs customer support: Why they’re both important

 Companies usually profile the right applicants to voice campaigns.
 They need to show the following skills and characteristics:

-• Brevity;
+- Brevity;

-• A strong sense of self;
+- A strong sense of self;

-• A commanding yet approachable tone; and
+- A commanding yet approachable tone; and

-• A strong verbal knowledge of the English language.
+- A strong verbal knowledge of the English language

-There are tests that call centers utilize to know if the candidate will be passing on to the next recruitment phase.
 These tests, namely SVAR, Versant, and Berlitz, are still employed by outsourcing companies around the world, especially in countries where English isn’t the native language.

 Non-voice campaigns

-Non-voice campaigns are “highly coveted” amongst the agents in BPO companies as one might think that it’s easier to not talk to strangers over the phone.
+Non-voice campaigns are “highly coveted” amongst the agents in BPO companies as one might think that it’s easier not to talk to strangers over the phone.

 Companies often choose applicants for non-voice campaigns based on their typing skills and written communication knowledge.
-The average typing rate that non-voice agents have is about 40-60 words per minute with a 95% accuracy rate.

-Some say that it’s not hard to pass through the process but with a large volume of people second-guessing voice campaigns, BPOs took it upon themselves to profile those applicants.
+Some say that it’s not hard to pass through the process, but with a large volume of people second-guessing voice campaigns, BPOs took it upon themselves to profile those applicants.

 Email representatives

-Email reps are those who are tasked to answer and reply to any incoming email concerns and questions from patrons.
+Email reps are those who are tasked with answering and replying to incoming email concerns and questions from patrons.
+They usually handle large volumes of emails each day, replying to and following up on previous conversations.

 One difference between email and chat support is that emails aren’t usually instantly replied to by the consumer.
 This way, email reps can still have a somewhat organized conversation with their current tickets.